Bose QuietComfort 20 Acoustic Noise Cancelling Headphones

 Who Are These Perfect For?

-These ‘phones would be perfect for you if you travel a lot and need a pair of lightweight ‘buds for use on the airplane, train, or other form of public transportation.
+These ‘phones would be perfect for you if you travel a lot and need a pair of lightweight ‘buds for use on the airplane, train, or other forms of public transportation.
 Although they don’t have the strongest sonic performance, their noise cancellation features help pick up some of the slack.

-They are easily one of the most feature-packed noise cancelling earbuds that also manage to provide above-average comfort.
+They are easily one of the most feature-packed noises cancelling earbuds that also manage to provide above-average comfort.
 Keep in mind that these are definitely not ideal for working out.
-They do not carry an official water or sweat-resistant rating.
+They do not carry official water or sweat-resistant rating.
 Also, the slightly bulky ANC control module would get in the way if you tried to take them on a run or use them at the gym.

 Their Acoustic Noise Cancellation feature is extremely reliable and consistent – which makes them absolutely ideal for any situation where you’d rather listen to your music than the people around you.
-Once again, they’re a great travel companion (as long as you don’t have a problem with their 3 to 4 year average life expectancy.
+Once again, they’re a great travel companion (as long as you don’t have a problem with their 3 to 4-year average life expectancy.

 Overall, these ‘buds are great for frequent flyers, travelers, or for use as an everyday pair of earbuds.
 Take a quick look at the review table below to see the main pros/cons as well as how we calculated their final rating out of 10.

 Now that you’ve seen all the facts, what do you think?
-Do you think these headphones are the best noise cancelling earbuds, or not?
+Do you think these headphones are the best noise-cancelling earbuds, or not?

 If you’d like to see more information before you decide, click the link below!